Average Home Insurance Cost in North Dakota

 How Much Does Claims History Affect Home Insurance Costs?

-Filing more claims will increase your perceived risk for insurers, which can increase premiums.
-However, in North Dakota, claims history has a smaller impact on cost than other factors.
-We found that depending on your claims history, rates can be affected by up to 16% or $746 annually.
+Filing more claims increases your perceived risk, raising premiums.
+In North Dakota, claims history has less impact on cost than other factors.
+Depending on claims history, rates increase up to 16% or $746 annually.

 LowestClaim free for 5+ years$167$2,007